Spulerina dissotoma

 Spulerina dissotoma is a moth of the family Gracillariidae.
 It is known from India (Bihar), Japan (Honshū, Kyūshū, Shikoku, Tusima, Hokkaidō and the Ryukyu Islands), Korea, the Russian Far East and Taiwan.

 The wingspan is 5.8-7.6 mm.

 The larvae feed on Flemingia lineata, Lespedeza bicolor, Lespedeza cyrtobotrya and Pueraria montana.
-They mine the leaves of their host plant. the mines commonly occur on both the upper and lower sides of the leaves.
+They mine the leaves of their host plant.